 Product innovation tends to create a high level of satisfaction for the customers of public sector (41.4%) where as the customers of private sector have a moderate level of satisfaction on product innovations (54.1%).
 As far as technological innovations are concerned, customers of public sector (60.9%) have high level of satisfaction and customers of private sector have low level of satisfaction (49.2%).
-Same is the case of process innovation, where 45.6% of the respondents of public sector have low level of satisfaction.
+Same is the case of process innovation, where 45.6% of the respondents of public sector have high level of satisfaction and 51.4% respondents of the private sector have low level of satisfaction.